Gransherad Municipality

-Gransherad is a former municipality in Telemark county, Norway.
-The 417 km2 municipality existed from 1860 until its dissolution in 1964.
-The area is now part of Notodden Municipality (in Telemark) and Kongsberg Municipality (in Buskerud).
+Gransherad (/no/; /no/) is a former municipality in Telemark county, Norway.
+The 443.2 km2 municipality existed from 1860 until its dissolution in 1964.
+The area is now divided between Notodden Municipality (in Telemark county) and Kongsberg Municipality (in Buskerud county).
+It is part of the traditional district of Øvre Telemark.
 The administrative centre was the village of Gransherad where Gransherad Church is located.